CNK-THA/Urbanice_Application_2022/README.md

 # Urbanice_Application_2022

-npm install express
-npm i express-jwt jwks-rsa
+### Important!
+- Task 1 is deployed on Heroku using free plan.
+There may be delays in response/timeout on the first request due to dynos being put on sleep mode.
+Subsequent requests should received a success response.
+- To run each task locally, cd into each task's folder and run npm start.
+(You may be required to use the provided .env file for testing)

 Sets of test cases were conducted to verify the functionalities.
-Due to time constraints, only key features were analysed, the test cases were conducted via postman modifying the request body as appropriate.
+This is conducted via postman modifying the request body as appropriate.
 Some test cases were outside the scope of the task however is documented below for demonstration purpose.

-Task 1:
+## Task 1:
 - Implemented with Node.js
-- SendInBlue service (note that there may be delays in email received due to Free plan)
+- SendInBlue service (note that there may be delays in email received due to Free plan. __Please check your spam folder__)
-- Jwt token authorisation with Auth0 (Note that for simplicity, Task 1 and 2 will share the same token)
+- Jwt token authorisation with Auth0

 | Task 1 - Test Cases | Result  |  |
 | :---:   | :-: | :-: |